IAlready8/GMB-GRAPHIC-PERSONAL/README.md

     -   `capabilities/`: The studio's services page.
     -   `manifesto/`: The studio's principles page, including an AI thought generator.
     -   `journal/`: The blog/updates page.
+    -   `article/`: The detail page for a single journal article.
     -   `contact/`: The contact page.
 -   `src/components/`: Reusable components.
     -   `gallery-item/`: Displays a single project in the gallery.